Visiting Petra with Kids: The Ultimate Guide

 When visiting Petra you will probably spend a good deal of time there.
 The standard things we would recommend taking are:

 - Suncream – the temperatures can soar in Petra and you will need to re-apply if you are spending the day there.
+We recommend Little People Organic Suncream as it is much better for the environment.

 - Hat and sunglasses – there isn’t much shade around Petra so a hat and sunglasses will offer a little protection.